Roseburia hominis improves host metabolism in diet-induced obesity

 Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-The mice in Group 1 were selected as those with no insulin receptors.
+The mice in Group 1 were selected as those with high insulin resistance

 Lab analysis